 But let me tell you some miracle stories:

 On one occasion, I had stayed home from school sick and was in a deep sleep.
-Suddenly, my grandfather walked in and called, “What is all this smoke?”
+Suddenly, my grandfather walked in and bellowed, “What is all this smoke?”
 I saw little flames burning at the juncture between my bedroom wall and the ceiling.
 My fish were already dead from the smoke.
 That was a close call.
 A furnace fire.
-Thankfully, most of the house was spared and so was I. My grandfather driving up at just the right time to save me certainly seemed miraculous.
+Thankfully, firefighters got there in time.
+I, along with most of the house, was spared.
+My grandfather driving up at just the right moment certainly seemed miraculous.

 One day, when I was older, a home on the hill above us was on fire.
 People stood around watching, but no fire trucks came.
 I called the fire department and was shocked to hear I was the first one to call.
-The fire trucks came in time.
+The fire trucks came in time to save the house.
 That seemed like a miracle.

 There are other experiences, too, like the time in recent years when we evacuated in the night and slept at our church.
-But I really want to tell you about the time when, beyond any doubt, I witnessed what I still consider a miracle “of biblical proportions.”
+And, of course, the Valley Fire scared us good this week before it turned away from us.* But I really want to tell you about the time when, beyond any doubt, I witnessed what I will always consider a miracle “of biblical proportions.”

 I was months old in the Christian faith and about 21 years old.
 This was before I met Clay.
 I had a boyfriend named Joe.
 The two of us were downtown when we saw smoke out in the direction of my family’s home.
 We raced down city streets toward the hills.
 We drove up the driveway in time to see family members loaded in the car with the pets.
 They were on their way out.
 My dad, still an unbeliever, shook his head and lamented, “It’s over.
 There is no hope.
 Everything is lost.
 We need to leave.”
 They drove away.

 Really, he felt hopeless for good reason.
 The fire was raging on the other side of the hills, and firefighters were unwilling to break away from that more highly populated side to help our side.
 We were on our own with almost no water pressure in our garden hose.
 I looked and saw an enormous wall of fire coming over the hill toward our home.
 Between those flames and the house was nothing but 3-4’ high dry brush.
 Once the flames would get to our fence, there was just more fuel to feed it.
 Our wooden fence was old and dried out.
 The property was lined with large ash trees.
 Layers of dried leaves 6 inches deep lay on the ground all along the house.
-One spark could ignite the old untreated shake roof (wood) on the house.
-Yes, things looked hopelessly bad.
+One spark could ignite the home's old untreated shake roof (wood).
+Yes, things looked utterly hopeless.

 Joe and I weren't ready to give up.
 I got on my knees in the middle of the driveway and cried out to the Lord.
 As I prayed, I watched the inferno coming over the hill begin to get smaller.
-Instead of raging, it fell to crawling and then to creeping.
+As it progressed, instead of raging, it shrank!
+Finally, it crawled and then crept!
 We no longer feared it, so we stayed to do what we could.
-The fire finally reached our fence.
-Joe had a shovel and swatted a few little licks of flames.
-Miraculously, though, the fire petered out completely at the fence.
-I mean, it stopped completely for the entire length of the fence, perhaps 200 feet!
+The fire finally reached our fence, and Joe swatted a few little licks of flames with a shovel.
+Miraculously, the fire petered out completely at the fence.
+I mean, it stopped for the entire length of the fence, perhaps 200 feet!
 It scorched the backside of the fence but did not cross that property line to even scorch the front side of the fence.
 How could that happen short of a miracle?
-I don't know why 12 other homes burned down that day, but I know God heard my desperate cry.
+I don't know why 13 other homes burned down that day, but I know God heard my desperate cry.
 The insurance company replaced my parents' worn out old fence.
 My parents came out ahead!